patrikbraborec/side-projects-start-pack/README.md

 ### Next.js, React-Query, Tailwind & Shadcn

 I think that the combo is great, and will help you to build a application in couple of hours.

 Tip: Try [v0.dev](https://v0.dev/)

+Tip 2: Check all tran stack libraries, I use also form

 ## Backend

 ### Supabase